Channels#

 Because deltas are generated when the policy filter runs, the realtime option can generate a maximum of one email every four hours.

-From the Channels page, click Copy channel path beside the channel you need to add to your
+1. From the Channels page, click Copy channel path beside the channel you’re adding to your .condarc file.

 Note